By Robyn Robles

 Dismissing eating disorder sufferers due to their weight not being low, despite all the other dangerous complications that can come from their continued disordered behaviours, is a trend that is both frightening and downright negligent.

-The term epidemic does not seem to be far-fetched; The Joint Commissioning Panel for Mental Health estimates that over 1.6 million people in the UK are living with an eating disorder and millions more cases are falling through the cracks.
+The term epidemic does not seem to be far-fetched; The Joint Commissioning Panel for Mental Health estimates that over 1.6 million people in the UK are living with an eating disorder and millions of more cases are falling through the cracks.
 This is especially a problem in those who may not ever become dangerously underweight, as is the case with many people suffering from bulimia.

 StudentMinds is a student mental health charity that holds peer support groups for people with eating difficulties.
-They denied my request for interview due to confidentiality issues understandably, but I spoke to students that have attended their group.
+They denied my request for an interview due to confidentiality issues understandably, but I spoke to students that have attended their group.
 One of them is Olivia, 20, a Literature student at Anglia Ruskin; she has often encountered a similar attitude to Anna.

 “I’m not skinny,” she said, although with her tiny legs and petite wrists I would certainly disagree with her.
 I wonder to myself during our interview if this distorted image of herself is a side effect of her eating disorder.